-“Primer not only has additional skin benefits like hydration and oil control,” Reynolds explains, “but it provides a base for makeup to stick to.”
-Think of using face primer just as you would of paint primer for your house.
+Think of using a foundation primer just as you would a paint primer for your house.
 The goal is to create a smooth base coat before applying the final coat.
-Face primer can also prevent makeup from looking caked on.
-“Primer really increases the longevity of your makeup and prevents creasing throughout the day,” Reynolds adds.
+“Primer not only has additional skin benefits like hydration and oil control,” Reynolds explains, “It provides a base for makeup to stick to.
+Primer really increases the longevity of your makeup and prevents creasing throughout the day.”

 Do you notice that your eyelids get a little oily throughout the day?
 Have you ever realized that your eyeshadow has become creased or that the pigment fades too quickly?
 Eyelid primer may be exactly what’s missing from your makeup routine.
 “Eyelid primer not only enhances pigmentation of your shadow, but also prevents creasing,” says Reynolds.
-Eyelid primers will allow your eye makeup to glide on smoothly and keep it fierce throughout the day.
+“Eyelid primers will allow your eye makeup to glide on smoothly and keep it fierce throughout the day.”

 If you’re looking for stronger, thicker lashes (aren’t we all?), eyelash primer is a great choice for you.
 Eyelash primer lengthens your lashes, and, in some cases, can also stimulate lash growth.
-It also creates a nice base for your mascara to grab onto, making your makeup last longer.
+It also creates a nice base for your mascara to grab onto, making it last longer.
 Reynolds says, “I love eyelash primer because it is great for conditioning lashes and getting them ready for mascara.”

-To enhance your lashes from root to tip, we recommend the PureLash Extender and Conditioner by jane iredale.
+To enhance your lashes from root to tip, we recommend PureLash Extender and Conditioner by jane iredale.